ccphillippi/pyonline/README.md

 ### Ridge Regression

 The ridge regression is the most basic model provided here.
-It's effectively a linear regression, with a bayesion prior on the coefficients, such that they are distributed as a normal distribution with a mean of 0 and variance of ```1. / precision```.
+It's effectively a linear regression, with a Bayesion prior on the coefficients, such that they are distributed as a normal distribution with a mean of 0 and variance of ```1. / precision```.
 In practice, this penalizes large coefficients, providing a more robust fit.

-We'll start by specifying our ```RidgeRegression``` with the `span` paramater of `250`, which specifies our maximum statistical sample size, and a 'precision` parameter of 0.1, which specifies our prior of our coefficient distribution:
+We'll start by specifying our ```RidgeRegression``` with the `span=250` parameter, which specifies our maximum statistical sample size, and a 'precision=.1` parameter, which specifies our prior of our coefficient distribution:
 ```python
 from pyonline.ridge import RidgeRegression
 ridge = RidgeRegression(span=250, precision=5.)